 Demonstrate that they understand the wide range of challenges and issues that will need to be addressed to help a young person succeed on their employment journey.

-• Young women, and
+• Young women and girls, and

 • Young people who have been looked after

 If you already work specifically with adults who have criminal convictions around employment you will need to show us in your application that you understand the unique challenges faced by young people and that your project will offer support that is appropriate and effective for their needs.
 This might be through working with another organisation who have this specific expertise of working with young people.